dceejay/windserver/README.md

 - **/example** returns a Node-RED example json flow file that you can import and deploy.
 - **/alive** health check url, returns simple message.

-Note: you may need to update the url reference in the http reques node to point the server and port where the container is running.
+**Note**: you may need to update the url reference in the example http request node to point the server and port where your container is running.

 ### License
 MIT License (MIT)